IS2AI/faces-in-event-streams/README.md

 ### Face detection
  - #### Inference
-To be able to run inference for face bounding box model, use the following command:
+To run inference for face bounding box model, use the following command:
 ```
 python3 detection_and_tracking_pipeline.py --object_detector_dir /path/to/model --record_file <RAW file to process> --display
 ```
 alternatively you can proceed with instructions from [this](https://docs.prophesee.ai/stable/metavision_sdk/modules/ml/samples/detection_and_tracking_inference.html#chapter-sdk-ml-detection-and-tracking-inference) link.

 - #### Training
+Before launching training, please place label_map_dictionary.json, which comes as part of this repo, in the same folder where your train/val/test folders are located.
-1. To be able to train the model to detect face bounding box in event streams, run:
+1. To train the model to detect face bounding box in event streams, run:

 ```
 cd <path to train_detection.py>